novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 ## Next Steps

 Great job!
-If you've reached this point, you should now have successfully Set up a channel provider, Create a notification workflow, Create a Subscriber, Update a Subscriber, Trigger a Notification in your application.
+If you've reached this point, you should now have successfully Set up a channel provider, Created a notification workflow, Created a Subscriber, Updatde a Subscriber, Triggered a Notification in your application.

 To learn more about notifications and explore Novu's features and capabilities, check out: